okta/workflows-templates/workflows/generate_unique_emails/readme.md

     5. Now go to table section and click on provisioning table and update the table as below example.
              ![image](https://user-images.githubusercontent.com/14205843/90940864-24949080-e3c5-11ea-875e-5ba3f8415238.png)

-    6. In my example i have emailTenant represents different end point for validating Email uniqueness.
-If you just have O365 multiDomain you can remove this form table and go back to the flow to change the logic.
-Only if you have one single email tenant with multiple domains.
+    6. In my example I have emailTenant representing different end points for validating Email uniqueness.
+If you just have Office365 domain you can remove this form table and go back to the flow to change the logic.
+Only if you have one single email tenant with multiple domains should you use the Multidomain flows.
 This could be multiple o365 tenants or single O365 tenant with multiple domains.
-      1. Create a String-array attribute in Okta user profile called proxyAddresses For multiple o365 tenants with multiple domains:
+      1. Create a String-array attribute in Okta user profile called proxyAddresses.
+      2. For multiple o365 tenants with multiple domains:
                  1. If you have the above environment.
 Just go back to multidomain flow after completing step f.
 Change the if else logic
                  ![image](https://user-images.githubusercontent.com/14205843/91472543-77020100-e84c-11ea-942e-f1a1c02ac9d5.png)
                  2. For example you can use the change to brand domain instead of emailTenant.
 In that way based on the domain you can execute the logic.